webpack/webpack.js.org/content/guides/hmr-react.md

 npm list --depth=0  #View list of project top-level packages
 ```

-T> If you have any issues with installation, click the "Find Help" button
+T> If you have any issues with installation, hover on the right sidebar and click the "Find Help" button.
-on the right-side fixed sidebar.

 After installation success, you can begin adding HMR and React dependencies.

 ## Project Config

-The next step is to  add the following dependencies to your `package.json` file.
-To use HMR, you'll need to install the following dependencies:
+The next step is to add the following npm packages in `package.json` and install them on your machine.
+To use HMR, you'll need the dependencies listed below.
+Run this command in your terminal:

 ```bash
 npm install --save-dev babel@6.5.2 babel-core@6.13.2 babel-loader@6.2.4 babel-preset-es2015@6.13.2 babel-preset-react@6.11.1 babel-preset-stage-2@6.13.0 css-loader@0.23.1 postcss-loader@0.9.1 react-hot-loader@3.0.0-beta.6 style-loader@0.13.1